A guide to the Profit and Loss report

-A "profit and loss account" is simply an accounting term for the story of your business's trading during a given period of time.
-It shows your business's income from sales, bank interest, and other income such as the online filing incentive, less its expenses.
+A profit and loss account is a summary of the history of your business's trading during a given period of time.
+It shows your business's income from sales, bank interest, and other income such as the grant income, less its expenses.

 How is the profit and loss account useful?